puppetlabs-toy-chest/puppet-quest-guide/quests/application_orchestrator.md

 Until now, most of the configuration you've made in your `site.pp` has been in the context of node blocks.
-An application, however, is applied to your environment independently of any classification defined in your node blocks or the PE console node classifier.
+An application, however, is applied to your environment independent of any classification defined in your node blocks or the PE console node classifier.
 To express this distinction, we declare our application instance in a special block called `site`.